By Jeni Tackett, Let’s Move Quad Cities Nutrition Blogger

 - Butternut Squash

-- Choosing and storing: Choose a firm, heavy squash with no soft spots or cracks.
+- Choose a firm, heavy squash with no soft spots or cracks.

-- How to use it: You can roast or sauté butternut squash.
+- You can roast or sauté butternut squash.
 Butternut squash is a delicious base for soup.

-- Choosing and storing: Choose pumpkins grown for eating such as sugar pumpkins, sweet pumpkins, heirloom varieties, or cheese pumpkins.
+- Choose pumpkins grown for eating such as sugar pumpkins, sweet pumpkins, heirloom varieties, or cheese pumpkins.
 They will typically be marked as pumpkins for eating.

-- Flavor: Pumpkins for eating have a sweet, earthy flavor.
+- Pumpkins for eating have a sweet, earthy flavor.

-- How to use it: You can bake, roast, and puree pumpkin and use in soups, curries, and, of course, in pie!
+- You can bake, roast, and puree pumpkin and use in soups, curries, and, of course, in pie!

-- Choosing and storing: Choose a spaghetti squash that is firm and heavy and with no spots.
-You can store in a cool, dry place for up to one month.
+- Choose a spaghetti squash that is firm and heavy and with no spots.
+Store in a cool, dry place for up to one month.

-- Flavor: Spaghetti squash is chewy with a mild flavor.
+- Spaghetti squash is chewy with a mild flavor.
 It is not sweet.

-- How to use it: Roast or steam it, then scrape out the strands.
+- Roast or steam it, then scrape out the strands.
 You can top spaghetti squash with marinara or pesto, like you would spaghetti.

 Acorn Squash: 1 cup cubed = 56 calories, 0 g fat, 15 g carbohydrate, 2 g fiber, 4 mg sodium, 25% vitamin C, 13% potassium, 11% magnesium, 10% vitamin A, 10% vitamin B6, 5% iron.